Definition and subjects addressed

 WHO designates an institution as a collaborating centre for an initial period of four years, which can be renewed as needed.

-Today, the technical areas with the most centres are occupational health, health promotion, health-system research and development, mental health and neurosciences, nursing, health technologies, health information, statistics and measurement, and reproductive health.
+Today, the technical areas with the most centres are health-system research and development, health promotion and education, health information, statistics and measurement, research policy and development and mental health.

 Through the global network of collaborating centres, WHO gains access to top institutions worldwide that can support its work and ensure the scientific validity of global health work.
 The collaborating centres receive greater visibility and recognition by national authorities, and attract more public attention to the health issues that they address.
 They also have increased opportunities to exchange information, develop technical cooperation with other institutions, particularly at the international level, and mobilize additional resources from funding partners.

-- There are around 800 WHO collaborating centres in over 80 Member States around the world.
+- There are more than 800 WHO collaborating centres in over 90 Member States around the world.

 - The 290 collaborating centres in 34 countries in the WHO European Region comprise 36% of the global total.

-- The countries in the Region hosting the largest numbers of collaborating centres are the United Kingdom, Germany, Italy, France and the Russian Federation.
+- The countries in the Region hosting the largest numbers of collaborating centres are the United Kingdom, Italy, Germany, Russian Federation and Switzerland.

 - The first WHO collaborating centre was the Department of Biological Standardization at the State Serum Institute in Copenhagen, Denmark, originally designated in 1948.